| |

 Instructions

-- Grease a 12-cup muffin tin or line it with cupcake papers.
+• Grease a 12-cup muffin tin with baking spray or line it with cupcake papers.

-- In a medium bowl, whisk together the milk, egg, melted butter, and maple or vanilla extract.
+• In a medium bowl, whisk together the milk, egg, melted butter, and vanilla extract.

-- Spoon the batter into the prepared muffin tins and bake for 15 to 20 minutes, or until set and lightly browned.
+• Spoon the batter into the prepared muffin tins, filling about 3/4-full, and sprinkle with sparkling sugar or vanilla sugar, if desired.
+Bake for 15 to 20 minutes, or until set and lightly browned.

 Nutrition